rochlinn/dri-needs-assessment/index.md

 1. A significant portion of respondents reported wanting training and support, but didn't know they were available
 2. For services sought within UBC, many turned to a mix of different departments and units, resulting in overlapping service providers
-3. Participants in focus groups noted that finding the right services is challenging, and a centralized portal would be beneficial
+3. Participants in focus groups noted that finding the right service is challenging, and a centralized portal would be beneficial

 <div class="figure">Fig 1.</div>